passpier/telegram-chat-clone/README.md

 # telegram-chat-clone

-Build a chat app with iOS 13 using RxSwift an Firebase.
+Build a chat app with iOS 13 using RxSwift and Firebase.

 Remind me need to download `GoogleService-Info.plist`